fieldtrip/website/faq/should_i_add_fieldtrip_with_all_subdirectories_to_my_matlab_path.md

     addpath <path_to_fieldtrip>

-where full_path_to_fieldtrip is the location where the FieldTrip directory is located.
+where path_to_fieldtrip is the location where the FieldTrip directory is located.
 Inside the Donders Centre for Cognitive Neuroimaging, this would be on Linux

     addpath /home/common/matlab/fieldtrip